Why Have LED Wall Pack, When It Comes To Exterior Lighting?

 LED Mini Wall Pack and LED Security Wall Pack

 Both of these Wall packs provide lighting in the same way as any conventional wall packs do.
-And so these are better known as forward-throw wall packs, when the light emitted is wider in distribution than in length of the wall.
+And so these are better known as forward-throw wall packs, when the light emitted is more wider in distribution than in length of the wall.
 The conventional wall packs get defeated when compared with these wall packs as they throw some light in the backward direction apart from forwarding direction and a lot of light gets wasted thus.
 If a wall pack emits light in the beam angle of 30-40 degrees, it may well be used for accent or ambient lighting, but when the beam angle is 110 degrees or more, the wall pack makes itself useful as security lights.

 LED Semi Cut-Off Wall Pack and LED Full Cut-Off Wall Pack

 A full cut-off LED wall pack would mean light is not being emitted above a certain horizontal line and all the light then gets emitted in the downward direction and also slightly forward.
 On the other hand, a semi cut-off would have half of the light being emitted in the line below a certain horizontal line and half of the light emitted beyond that same line.
-So, your semi cut-off wall pack helps you achieve both uplighting and downlighting.
+So, you semi cut-off wall pack helps you achieve both uplighting and downlighting.
 Such wall packs help to provide architectural wall-washing effects and great for decorative purposes.

 Rotatable LED Wall Pack